CV

 Instructor of Information Science (2018–Present)

-- Direct stewardship of 175.5 TB of digital congressional assets
+- Direct end-to-end stewardship of 175.5 TB digital congressional assets, including email, social-media exports, and legislative multimedia

-- Manages FTEs, students, and interns with training and weekend rotations
+- Supervise 6 FTEs, 10–15 students, and rotating interns; implement competency-based training and weekend digitization rotations to meet grant deadlines

 Oklahoma Historical Society, Oklahoma City, Oklahoma